Challenge a Penalty Charge Notice

 If the matter is still with the Enforcement Agent please contact them immediately as this will prevent any further fees being raised.
 They may ask you to provide evidence of the order.

 The Revoking Order does not cancel the PCN itself.

 We will review your case once we have received a copy of the revoking order from the Court.
-You will be given information about the next steps to take within the statutory process (this will depend on what grounds your statutory declaration was filed on).
+You will be given information about the next steps to take within the statutory process.
+The steps will depend on what grounds your statutory declaration was filed on.

 You may still have to pay the original PCN amount or if you have already paid the extra charges these can be refunded to you.